ScienceWithConscience/git-practice/README.md

 # Edit This

-The most recent person to merge into main is Jon Leslie
+The most recent person to merge into main is Ferdinand Torron

-* His favourite sport is ice hockey.
+* His favourite sport is trying to understand american football.
-* He is from the United States.
+* He is from France.
-* He likes to go cycling.
+* He cycles, only indoors.
-* He used to work in a butcher shop and was able to bone and skin a chicken breast in under 2 1/2 minutes...both sides!
+* He likes talking about himself in the third person
-* He loves Mexican food.
+* He loves Middle Eastern food.

 **NOTE - Please try add different types of facts than the previous person has added**